Miners weigh down FTSE in low volumes

 "The LTRO funding has improved liquidity and will help sector preprovision profits, while banks still trade at a reasonable multiple of book value," Goldman Sachs said in a strategy note, upgrading the European sector to 'overweight'.

-Barclays (BARC.L), which snapped up 8.2 billion euros (6.8 billion pounds) of the ECB cash to manage funding gaps on Spain and Portugal, added 2.2 percent.
+Barclays, which snapped up 8.2 billion euros ($10.9 billion) of the ECB cash to manage funding gaps on Spain and Portugal, added 2.2 percent.

-On top of the leader board, though, was International Power IPR.L, which climbed 4.4 percent, boosted by reheated talk that France's GDF Suez GSZ.PA is set to table an offer for the 30 percent of the electricity generator it does not already own.
+On top of the leader board, though, was International Power , which climbed 4.4 percent, boosted by reheated talk that France's GDF Suez is set to table an offer for the 30 percent of the electricity generator it does not already own.

 Four times as many International Power changed hands than usual, with sentiment also lifted by news it had signed up for two Indonesian geothermal projects with GDF Suez.